telekom/SmartCredentials-SDK-android/README.md

 By using Smart Credentials to build your module, not only you save time and energy for your implementation by making use of the existing features, but the new created module can also be used by others in combination with any of Smart Credentials existing modules.

-Currently, there are 9 extendable modules:
+Currently, there are 11 extendable modules:

 1. Authentication
 2. Authorization
 3. Camera
 4. Document scanner
+5. Eid
-5. Networking
+6. Networking
-6. Otp
+7. Otp
-7. QR login
+8. QR login
-8. Security
+9. Security
-9. Storage
+10. Storage
+11. Push notifications

 In order to implement your own module you have to follow the next steps: